 Several years ago, while I was co-teaching fifth grade, I used Wonder as a read aloud companion to one of our district's English Language Arts unit.
 Although I have since moved into an Instructional Coaching role, Wonder is still used in fifth grade.
 Recently, the movie was released, and I decided to create a Breakout Edu game, "We're All Wonders," students could use after reading the book.
 In this game, students solve a series of clues to unlock six locks and breakout.
-I enjoyed creating this game, and even had our fifth grade students test out the game before

 We're All Wonders!

 Content Areas: Reading

 Recommended Ages: 3rd-6th grade

 Ideal Group Size: Whole Class

 Suggested Time: 45 minutes